thisismetis/Metis_Fundamentals/cloud_computing/aws-setup/00_setup_aws_ec2.md

   * Note:  bookmark it!

 2. [AWS Free Tier](https://aws.amazon.com/free/)
-  * credit card required for log-in
+  * Credit card required for log-in
-  * designed to enable you to get hands-on experience with AWS Cloud Services
+  * Designed to enable you to get hands-on experience with AWS Cloud Services
-  * includes services with a free tier available for 12 months following your AWS sign-up date, as well as additional service offers that do not automatically expire at the end of your 12 month AWS Free Tier term.
+  * Includes services with a free tier available for 12 months following your AWS sign-up date, as well as additional service offers that do not automatically expire at the end of your 12 month AWS Free Tier term

 3. AWS Console
   * Lot of options!
 We will choose "Compute/EC2"  [upper left of screen]